lorentzforces/blue-prints-notes/assumptions-conventions-facts.md

 **Soil Survey:**

-These values affect amount of fruit spread from gardens and amount of flowers that can bloom in a Greenhouse.
+These values affect amount of fruit spread from Secret Gardens and amount of flowers that can bloom in a Greenhouse.

 For the Greenhouse, the number corresponds to the number of gems that will be available.